Prior-Driven Self-Supervised Lightweight Method for Seismic Signal Denoising: Methodology

-Based on the aforementioned priors and constraints, the overall process of the proposed ACF is illustrated in Figure ~\ref{workflow}.

-Similar to many deep learning methods, we used gradient descent to optimize the parameters of the ACF.
-The ACF was used a total of three times: First, we optimized the related parameters of the ACF using the noisy seismic data and applied the optimized ACF to process the noisy seismic data.
-Second, the processed seismic data was downsampled, and the downsampled data were used to update the ACF parameters and process again, during which the downsampled datasets were relatively independent.
-Finally, the processed downsampled data were reorganized, and the ACF was applied again to obtain the final output.

-In addition, the parameters related to the ACF used in this work are shown in Table ~\ref{parameters}.
+Typically, seismic data exhibit large-scale structures, whereas noise either lacks or only has low-scale structures, while downsampling the data will destroy low-scale structures.
+Therefore, to further attenuate noise, we propose a low-scale learning method.
+We interval-sample the seismic data containing residual noise to generate downsampled data $\{I_{dn}\}_{n=1}^4 = I \circledast d_n$, where $d_1 = $, $d_2 = $, $d_3 = $, and $d_4 = $, as shown in Figure~\ref{workflow}c.
+Since multiple low-scale data after downsampling exhibit high similarity, we use the same ACF for their processing, and its optimization satisfies:

-It can be observed that the ACF has a very simple structure and a very lightweight amount of adaptive parameters.
-Based on the previously proposed loss function, parameters are continuously updated using gradient descent to achieve adaptive seismic data noise attenuation without the need for additional data.
-Even though our proposed workflow requires three updates of the ACF parameters, its lightweight structure and training strategy can still effectively ensure overall computational efficiency.
+After obtaining the processed results, the downsampled data are merged.
+The merged data inevitably contains a small amount of noise due to boundary effects caused by slight signal leakage.
+Therefore, we utilized ACF again to remove this minimal noise, resulting in the final output.
+Based on the aforementioned priors and constraints, the overall process of the proposed ACF is illustrated in Figure~\ref{workflow}a.
+Based on the previously proposed loss function, the parameters are continuously updated using gradient descent to achieve adaptive seismic data noise attenuation without the need for additional data or setting of parameters.
+Although our proposed workflow requires three updates of the ACF parameters, its lightweight structure and training strategy can still effectively ensure overall computational efficiency.